-The LTP demonstrates how the Council's policies and plans for transport contribute towards the vision of the Council, whilst setting a policy framework to ensure that planned, large-scale development can take place in the County in a sustainable way, as well as enabling the Council to take advantage of opportunities that may occur to bring in additional or alternative funding and resources.
+The Interim LTP demonstrates how the Council's policies and plans for transport contribute towards the vision of the Council, whilst setting a policy framework to ensure that planned, large-scale development can take place in the county in a sustainable way, as well as enabling the Council to take advantage of opportunities that may occur to bring in additional or alternative funding and resources.
+When adopted, the new LTP will align with the Combined Authority's vision.

-The Plan highlights the following eight challenges for transport, as well as the strategy for addressing them:
+The Interim LTP (Cambridgeshire LTP3 2011-2031) highlights the following eight challenges for transport, as well as the strategy for addressing them:

-- Improving the reliability of journey times by managing demand for road space, where appropriate and maximising the capacity and efficiency of the existing network - Reducing the length of the commute and the need to travel by private car - Making sustainable modes of transport a viable and attractive alternative to the private car - Future-proofing the Council's maintenance strategy and new transport infrastructure to cope with the effects of climate change - Ensuring people especially those at risk of social exclusion can access the services they need within reasonable time, cost and effort wherever they live in the County - Addressing the main causes of road accidents in Cambridgeshire - Protecting and enhancing the natural environment by minimising the environmental impact of transport - Influencing national and local decisions on land-use and transport planning that impact on routes through Cambridgeshire
+- Improving the reliability of journey times by managing demand for road space, where appropriate and maximising the capacity and efficiency of the existing network - Reducing the length of the commute and the need to travel by private car - Making sustainable modes of transport a viable and attractive alternative to the private car - Future-proofing the Council's maintenance strategy and new transport infrastructure to cope with the effects of climate change - Ensuring people especially those at risk of social exclusion - can access the services they need within reasonable time, cost and effort wherever they live in the county - Addressing the main causes of road accidents in Cambridgeshire - Protecting and enhancing the natural environment by minimising the environmental impact of transport - Influencing national and local decisions on land-use and transport planning that impact on routes through Cambridgeshire meet demand.
+There is, therefore, a limit to the amount of flexibility that can be used to curtail, or reduce the costs for these schemes.